NothinRandom/CoDeSys_EIP/Examples/Fanuc/README.md

 *

-Below writes the CoDeSys **STRUCT** called `_stStringRegister` to the robot's string register index 5 **NOTE:** Writing to a PLC string must follow the format of a STRUCT made up of length (DINT) and a STRING.
+Below writes the CoDeSys **STRUCT** called `_stStringRegister` to the robot's string register index 5 **NOTE:** Writing to a robot string register must follow the format of a STRUCT made up of length (DINT) and a STRING.
 Specify the length before writing!
 See `Struct` folder for more details
 ```
 _stAttributeSingle.class := 16#6D;
 _stAttributeSingle.instance := 16#01;